Step 1: DOWNLOAD AND SAVE the form to your

 Socialize and Learn

-AEA-Retired has 10 chapters throughout the state.
+AEA Retired has 9 chapters throughout the state.
 Members meet to socialize, discuss issues and learn from engaging guest speakers.
 We look forward to seeing you there.

-All chapter members throughout Greater Phoenix are invited to attend.
+All chapter members throughout Greater Phoenix are invited to attend our Board meetings.
 Lunch is served, and there are plenty of ways to network and get to know other members, along with a wonderful keynote speaker.
-These are social and learning events you won't want to miss.

 Friends Make You Smart